-The following issued patents and copending patent 15 applications are pertinent to the present invention:
+The following issued patents and copending patent applications are pertinent to the present invention:

-U.S. Pat.
-No. 4,396,959 now U.S. Pat.
-No. Re.
-32,075; U.S. patent application Ser.
-No. 806,082, now U.S. Pat.
+U.S. pat. application Ser.
+No. 06/806,082, now U.S. Pat.
 No. 4,639,798, which is a continuation of U.S. patent application Ser.
-No. 444,523 filed on Nov.
-26, 1982, 20 now abandoned:
+No. 06/444,523 filed on Nov.
+26, 25 1982, now abandoned.

 U.S. patent application Ser.
-No. 728,674, filed on Apr.
-29, 1985, the disclosure of which is hereby incorporated by reference;
+No. 06/728,674 filed on Apr.
+29, 1985, now U.S. Pat.
+No. 4,647,997 the disclosure of which is hereby incorporated by reference.

 U.S. patent application Ser.
-No. 741,179 filed on the 25 same date as this application for Improved Optical Encoder Assembly;
+No. 07/741,179, filed on 30 the same date as this application for Improved Optical Encoder Assembly;

 Compact, non-removable rotating disk data storage devices are known in the prior art.
-Such disks, employing flying head (Winchester) technology, are capable of 30 randomly storing and retrieving vast amounts of digital information very efficiently and rapidly.
+Such disks, employing flying head (Winchester) technology, are capable of 35 randomly storing and retrieving vast amounts of digital information very efficiently and rapidly.

 Typical devices of the prior art have been packaged as rectangular boxes, usually having predetermined standard size dimensions.
-Standard package sizes have 35 enclose a compact head and disk assembly for a high been adopted for eight inch diameter disk drives, and five and one quarter inch diameter disk drives, with variations usually only in the height dimension.
-Thus, a so-called "full height" five and one quarter inch disk drive typically follows a standardized form factor of 40 eight inches in length, 5.75 inches in width and 3.38 inches in height.
-A "half height" five and one quarter inch disk drive typically follows a standardized form factor identical with the full height version, except for having one half of the full height dimension, or 1.69 45 inches in height.
+Standard package sizes have been adopted for eight inch diameter disk drives, and five and one quarter inch diameter disk drives, with variations usually only in the height dimension.
+Thus, a so-called "full height" five and one quarter inch disk drive typically follows a standardized form factor of 45 mm), approximately 4 inches in width (102 mm) and eight inches in length, 5.75 inches in width and 3.38 inches in height.
+A "half height" five and one quarter inch disk drive typically follows a standardized form factor identical with the full height version, except for having one half of the full height dimension, or 1.69 50 housing which is located coaxially within the spindle inches in height.

 Conventional practice heretofore has been to provide one or a few standard spaces in a computer for disk drive appliances.
-Since the computer user must be provided with convenient access to floppy disk drives in 50 order to exchange floppy data storage diskettes, most computers provide for cabinet openings and positions in the front in order to accomodate floppy disk drives.
+Since the computer user must be provided with convenient access to floppy disk drives in 55 order to exchange floppy data storage diskettes, most computers provide for cabinet openings and positions in the front in order to accomodate floppy disk drives.

-Subsequent practice has been to install fixed disk drives, and streaming tape backup drives as well, in one 55 or more of the openings originally contemplated for floppy disk drives.
+Subsequent practice has been to install fixed disk drives, and streaming tape backup drives as well, in one 60 vide a single crash stop post which engages opposite or more of the openings originally contemplated for floppy disk drives.

-Disk drives, whether fixed or floppy, having their own head position control electronics, have usually been packaged separately from drive controller elec- 60 tronics, and have been connected to such controller electronics by cables.
+Disk drives, whether fixed or floppy, having their own head position control electronics, have usually been packaged separately from drive controller elec- 65 tronics, and have been connected to such controller electronics by cables.
 Some controllers have been adapted to plug directly into a computer backplane or motherboard, and others have required separate interface cards and further cables.

 Controller/interface electronics have typically been assembled on specially designed printed circuit cards which plug into accessory sockets provided in the computer for accessory equipment, such as disk drive controllers, video display and graphics boards, additional memory boards, serial data ports, local area networks, modems, analog to digital converters, and the like.
-These accessory sockets are commonly provided in the backplane of the mainframe, or on the motherboard of smaller computers, such as so-called personal computers.
+These accessary sockets are commonly provided in the backplane of the mainframe, or on the motherboard of smaller computers, such as so-called personal computers.
 One representative example is the IBM PCtm personal computer.